jjsarton/nins/wniqd/README.txt

 Build wniqd with PellesC:
 =========================
-Open a cmd window and go to the folder containing wniqd.c:
+Open the "Pelles C command Prompt" and go to the folder containing wniqd.c.
+Then enter within the console:

-set PellesCDir=C:\Programs\PellesC
-set PATH=%PATH%;%PellesCDir%\Bin
-pomake -f Makefile.pellesc
+pomake /F Makefile.pellesc

 Remarks:
 --------
-We assume, here that PellesC is installed under C:\Programs\PellesC\.
-You may need to set PellesCDir to the correct path.

 The provided makefile (Makefile.pellesc) is for a 32 bit system.
-For 64 bit systemes I don't know if this is OK.
+I assume that this will run as service on a 64 bits system.

 install wniqd.exe as service:
 =============================
-If you have build wniqd.exe with lcc or PellesC you need a tool for running wniqd.exe as a serveice.
+If you have build wniqd.exe with minggw, lcc or PellesC you need a tool for running wniqd.exe as a serveice.

 Such a tool can be found at http://nssm.cc/.